enisefetekin/enisefetekin/README.md

 ## I'm a Student and Developer 🎇

-- 💻 I'm currently focused on Javascript, Lua, and PHP
+- 💻 I'm currently focused on Javascript, Python, and PHP
 - 🤖 Exploring AI and Robotics
 - ♻️ Interested in Recycling Projects
-- 🌐 Building and deploying Next.js projects on Vercel
 - 🏋️‍♂️ Enthusiast in Wing Chun, Basketball, and Fitness

 ### Contact With Me 🤙